covalenthq/covalent-docs/content/en/docs/network/network-resources/operator-faq.md

 ### What is the Max Cap Multiplier and why is it in effect?

-Max cap is the ratio of Operator-staked tokens to delegator-staked tokens.
-So if you are an Operator and you stake 1 CQT you are only eligible to stake 10 delegated CQT.
-Or if you stake 800K CQT then you are eligible to stake 8M delegated CQT.
+Max Cap  Multiplier is the ratio of Operator-staked tokens to delegator-staked tokens.
+For example, with a ratio of 1:10, if a Network Operator stakes 1 CQT, they are only eligible to accept 10 delegated CQT.

 This is a mechanism to prevent a centralized group of Operators where the majority of delegated CQT is staked with a select few.